balaji-techascend/career-roadmap/2-leverage.md

 ---

-## 7. Distillation → roadmap.md
+## Distillation → roadmap.md (Required)

-Before moving on, distill your work above into **decisions** and copy them into `roadmap.md`.
+Before moving on, update the following sections in `roadmap.md`:

+### → Leverage Decisions (Energy Allocation)

+Copy:
+- 1–2 items into **Leverage Priorities**
+- 1–2 items into **Explicit Non-Priorities**
+- Any assumption these depend on into **Key Assumptions**

+Rules:
+- Phrase these as decisions, not goals
+- They must change how you say yes or no
+- If a choice feels reversible, it is too weak

 Do not copy raw notes.
-Do not explain or justify.
-Only transfer what should actively constrain future choices.
+Only transfer what should actively constrain future effort.

-### Copy into `roadmap.md → Leverage Decisions`

-- Leverage Decision #1:
-  - …
-- Leverage Decision #2:
-  - …
-- Leverage Decision #3:
-  - …
-- (Optional) Leverage Decision #4:
-  - …
-- (Optional) Leverage Decision #5:
-  - …

-These should:
-- Be phrased as decisions, not intentions
-- Change how you say yes or no
-- Reflect real stop / reduce tradeoffs

 **Completion Check**